History & Importance

 Louisiana and the Gulf Coast region lead the nation in growth of the chemical, petroleum, and materials industries.
 In these industries, about 40 percent of the professional staffs are chemical engineers.
 Besides providing technical leadership for the industries, chemical engineers are a major source of management personnel.
 Chemical engineering also offers many opportunities for independent enterprise.
 The ChE curriculum at LSU provides sound preparation for work in industry, academia, and government.

 The department remains committed to excellence in all its endeavors and to maintaining an appropriate balance between the undergraduate and graduate programs.
-Several members of the chemical engineering faculty have received local or national recognition for outstanding teaching and achievement (see recent faculty awards & national service activities).
+Several members of the chemical engineering faculty have received local or national recognition for outstanding teaching and achievement.
 They are also active in local and national professional societies.
 Faculty members are involved in a variety of research areas stressing matters of importance to Louisiana and the nation, including environmental engineering, reaction engineering, catalysis, polymer and textile processing, electrochemical engineering, and biochemical engineering.
 The faculty also cooperate with faculty from other departments within the university on joint projects and grants.
 The breadth of background among the faculty and the ongoing research relevant to the ever-changing needs of the chemical engineer ensure that undergraduates receive an up-to-date and thorough education.
 Each year, in addition to their classroom studies, roughly 20 undergraduate students participate in these research programs.

 Noteworthy achievements of the department include: